knative-extensions/eventing-natss/docs/jetstream.md

 #### Controller Dispatcher Configuration

+> This section is not planned for the initial implementation and serves as only a design on how such a feature may be
+> implemented.
+For now dispatcher configuration must exist in the `config-nats` ConfigMap and cannot be customized
+> per-namespace.

 The controller dispatcher configuration tells the controller how dispatchers should be managed.
 It is not configuration for the dispatcher itself.
 This is implemented as a `ConfigMap` which is volume-mounted into the controller pod and must contain a file `jetstream-dispatcher-config`.